TheQuinbox/quinread/docs/readme.md

 * You can no longer open files that don't exist by typing in an invalid path.
 * Fixed a small error if you tried to open text files containing certain characters.
 * You can now pass a path to the app when running from the command line to open it.
+* When parsing mobi, HTML, Markdown or EPUB, paragraphs are no longer sepperated with two blannk lines, unless explicitly told to do so.

 ### 0.30.